PhotonicsTUL/PLaSK/doc/xpl/geometry/types.rst

    .. xml:contents::

-       Any object from section :ref:`sec-xpl-Geometry-objects-2D`.
+       Any object from section :ref:`sec-xpl-Geometry-objects-2D` or :xml:tag:`revolution`.